Filmography

 Sandra (Associated Pictures) Distributed by: First National Pictures.
 Length: 8 reels, 7,794 feet.
 General Release: November 16, 1924.
 Director: Arthur Sawyer.
 Writer: Pearl Doles Bell (story [Sandra, a 1924 novel]); (no adaptation credits were given but period film magazines reported that Barbara La Marr had at least a partial hand in the scenario.)
 Cinematography: George Clarke.
 Art Director: Clarke Robinson.
 Assistant Art Director: Tom Smith.
 Cast: Barbara La Marr, Bert Lytell, Leila Hyams, Augustin Sweeney, Maude Hill, Edgar Nelson, Leon Gordon, Leslie Austin, Lillian Ten Eyck, Morgan Wallace, Arthur Edmund Carewe, Helen Gardner, and Alice Weaver.
 No surviving prints of this film are known to exist.

 Synopsis: Sandra Waring (Barbara La Marr), stricken with a psychological impairment, possesses two personalities: that of a contented, compliant wife, and that of a depraved, adventure-seeking temptress.
 Stephen Winslow (Leon Gordon), a rich philanderer, enters Sandra’s world, promising her a life of romance and excitement.
-When Sandra’s husband, David Waring (Bert Lytell), a loving New York architect, faces bankruptcy after an unscrupulous contractor’s substandard materials cause one of his buildings to collapse, Sandra’s shadow side emerges.
+When Sandra’s husband, David Waring (Bert Lytell), a loving New York architect, faces bankruptcy after a contractor’s substandard materials cause one of his buildings to collapse, Sandra’s shadow side emerges.
 She bargains with Stephen; in exchange for his procurement of business contracts for her husband, she agrees to leave her husband and venture abroad with him.
 Exhilarated by the glamour, admiration, and displays of wealth she encounters in Europe, Sandra abandons Stephen for other lovers of dubious reputation, becoming disheartened when they deceive and shame her.
 Dejected, she eventually returns to New York, her shadow self eradicated by remorse.
 Intent on committing suicide, she visits the church David built to convey an apology to David via the Reverend Hapgood (Leslie Austin).
 David happens by, hears her confession, and forgives her.

 1925